wwcodeportland/networking-nights/event-to-do.md

-##Event To Do
+# Study Night - To Do List

+A study group is a fun and simple event for members of varying experience levels.
+The format is also very friendly to drop-in attendees who are unable to join regularly.

-###2-3 Months Before Event
+## Before the Event
+- Find a Venue:
+  - tables near outlets
+  - wifi
-- Finalize date and venue
+  - white board and projector (ideally)
-- Check out venue
-- Get at least two people from the hosting company to confirm date/involvement
+  - accessible by public transportation
+  - snacks or food
+- Set up an Event on Meetup:
-- Schedule call with hosting company to answer any of their questions about the event
+  - describe format of the event
+  - who is the audience
+  - add Code of Conduct
+  - parking/biking/getting there intructions
+- Market the Event:
+  - Calagator
-- Post "Save the Date" to Meetup page
+  - Add to our newsletter

-##1 Month Before Event
-- Check in with organizers.
-- Offer help/advise to speakers.
-If moderator of panel, schedule a lunch with all panelists.

-##2 Weeks Before Event
-- Speakers finalized and announced on meetup page
-- Once speakers are finalized, post event to Calagator and various Portland Slack channels
-- Create graphics for event advertising
-- Tweet, tweet, and schedule tweets
+  - Tweet and schedule tweets

-##Day Before Event
+# Week Before Event
 - Send event reminder with instructions on how to get to/enter venue
-- Send organizers Keynote with looping bckground presentation.
-- Finalize slides for Women Who Code Intro.

-##Day of Event
+# Day of Event
 - Email to hosting company with last-minute details (RSVPs, what time WWC will arrive, nametags, etc)
-- Arrive one hour prior to event start
+- Arrive 30-min prior to event start
-- bring stickers, pins, giveaways
+- bring stickers, pins, giveaways (if any)
+- set-up space
+- put out snacks or food
+- write our wifi+password

+# After the Event
+- Thank the host
+- Help clean up

-##Day After Event
+# The Week After the Event
 - Thank you email to attendees, with upcoming events listed
-- Thank you letters to all organizers and speakers
 - Post pictures to Meetup
 - Tweet and retweet photos from the event